Arkham

-Arkham (/ˈɑrkəm/) is a fictional city situated in Massachusetts.
+Arkham (/ˈɑrkəm/) is a fictional city situated in Massachusetts, United States.
 An integral part of the Lovecraft Country setting created by H. P. Lovecraft, Arkham is featured in many of his stories and those of other Cthulhu Mythos writers.

 Arkham House, a publishing company started by two of Lovecraft's correspondents, August Derleth and Donald Wandrei, takes its name from this city as a tribute.
 Arkham Asylum, a fictional mental hospital in DC Comics' Batman mythos, is also named after Lovecraft's Arkham.

 In Lovecraft's stories

 Arkham is the home of Miskatonic University, which features prominently in many of Lovecraft's works.
 The institution finances the expeditions in the novellas, At the Mountains of Madness (1936) and The Shadow Out of Time (1936).
 Walter Gilman, of "The Dreams in the Witch House" (1933), attends classes at the university.
 Other notable institutions in Arkham are the Arkham Historical Society and the Arkham Sanitarium.
 It is said in "Herbert West—Reanimator" that the town was devastated by a typhoid outbreak in 1905.

 Arkham's main newspaper is the Arkham Advertiser, which has a circulation that reaches as far as Dunwich.
 In the 1880s, its newspaper is called the Arkham Gazette.

 Arkham's most notable characteristics are its gambrel roofs and the dark legends that have surrounded the city for centuries.